 Lighten the bike before transport

-The first reflex to adopt before loading your e-bike is to remove the battery.
-Not only does this lighten the bike by several kilos, but it also protects this sensitive component against shocks and vibrations during the trip.
-Take the opportunity to remove bags, bottles, counters, and other accessories that could get damaged or fall off while riding.
+The first step before loading your electric bike is to remove the battery.
+Not only does this lighten the bike by several kilos, but it also protects this sensitive component from shocks and vibrations during the trip.
+Take the opportunity to remove saddlebags, bottles, computers, and other accessories that could get damaged or fall off while riding.

-Before leaving, think about adding the weight of your bikes and the bike rack to check that you stay within the limits authorized by your vehicle and your hitch.
+Before leaving, remember to add the weight of your bikes and the bike rack to ensure you stay within the limits allowed by your vehicle and hitch.

-Exceeding this could harm road handling and lead to penalties.
-Once the bikes are loaded, take the time to check each strap and fixing.
+Exceeding the limit could affect handling and lead to penalties.
+Once the bikes are loaded, take time to check every strap and fastening.
 Nothing should move.
-A quick check after the first kilometers is always recommended.
+A quick check after the first few kilometers is always recommended.

 When parked, secure your electric bikes with sturdy locks.
-Many bike racks are equipped with integrated locking systems, but it is always safer to add a frame lock or an additional chain.
-This deters theft attempts and allows you to leave your bikes locked without worry during breaks on the road.
+Many bike racks come with integrated locking systems, but it’s always safer to add a frame lock or an extra chain.
+This deters theft attempts and lets you leave your bikes attached without worry during breaks on the road.

 FAQ